-Heterogeneity in the Effect of Home Energy Audits – Theory and Evidence
+Heterogeneity in the Effect of Home Energy Audits: Theory and Evidence

-Keywords: Energy audit, mixed logit, random-coefficient models
+Keywords: energy audit, environmental policy, mixed logit, random-coefficient models

 JEL Classification: C35, D81, Q41